xav10ski/xav-programmingprojects/README.txt

 Selected samples of code from past projects in several languages.
+Enjoy!